TOD Developer Tools and Resources

 Development Opportunity Sites on Metropolitan Council Land

-Additionally, the TOD Office welcomes all development inquiries and proposals on all sites not identified as high-priority, including locations along the future METRO Blue Line Extension and Green Line Extension and other Metropolitan Council property.
+Additionally, the TOD Office welcomes all development inquiries and proposals on all sites not identified as high-priority, including locations along the future METRO Blue Line and Green Line Extensions, as well as other Metropolitan Council property.

 Publicly-owned Land along Transitways